 - Grow over the winter months until the plants begin to flower.

 - Mow, hoe, or use a string trimmer to kill the crop in place.
 Allow the crop to decompose over the remainder of the season, and lightly work into the top few inches soil before spring planting.

+Check out our online store for our Cool Season mix and other seeds.
 Growing cover crop during the winter months will help build your soil for spectacular spring results!